blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- They do bad things, and the guilt weighs upon them
 	- They seek forgiveness, and they find it from God
 	- They again blame the victims again, for not being religious

+- Ruling Regarding Hermaphrodites (Chapter 53 of Book of Etiquettes)
+	- Sunan Abu Dawud 4928-4931
+		- Do not kill the effeminate man who died his hands and feet with henna, but prayed.
+Instead expel him.
+(Daif)
+		- Expel them from homes
+	- Verdict:
+		- The hadith on not killing effeminate men is weak
+		- But that on expulsion of hermaphrodites, effeminate men and tomboys are sahih.
+		- So effeminate men are not safe.
+		- Hermaphrodites are said to be cursed.
+		- All of them are to be expelled.
+		- Tomboy can mean any woman who questions authority, or works jobs.